Go to contents

 15

-Bake, or rather dry, the meringues in the oven at 90˚C for about 4 hours, with the valve open or by inserting a spoon into the door to let the humidity out.
+Cook, or better yet, dry, the meringues in the oven at 90˚C for about 4 hours, with the vent open or by inserting a spoon into the door to let the moisture escape.

-They can be made in a fan oven if the fan is not too powerful, but it is also fine in a static oven as long as the important thing is to put a spoon in the door to let the humidity out.
+They can be made in a fan oven if the fan isn't too powerful, but a conventional oven is also fine, as long as you place a spoon in the door to let the moisture escape.

 16